apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

 Install everything from apt repos if you can, otherwise there are githubs for Pangolin and g2o.

+## On Jetson

-I have not tested this on a clean install, but:
+I have not tested this on a clean install, but on the Jetson, from a clean insall of Jetpack 2.1, and with the Zed 0.93 API installed, I needed to:

-    apt-get install libeigen3-dev libboost-filesystem1.55-dev libboost-thread1.55-dev libboost-system1.55-dev libopencv-dev libtclap-dev ....
+    apt-get --yes install cmake-curses-gui libeigen3-dev libboost-filesystem1.55-dev libboost-thread1.55-dev libboost-system1.55-dev libopencv-dev libtclap-dev

-or
+    git ....

+You then need to manually build [Pangolin](https://github.com/stevenlovegrove/Pangolin) and [g2o](https://github.com/RainerKuemmerle/g2o) using the standard CMake build procedure.
+For g2o I need to install:

+    apt-get --yes install libgomp1 libsuitesparse-dev

+Then:

+    git clone -b jetson https://github.com/amarburg/lsd_slam.git
+    mkdir build_jetson
+    cd build_jetson

+I then needed to manually specify the path to the Boost libs which seems strange

+    BOOST_LIBRARYDIR=/usr/lib/arm-linux-gnueabihf/  cmake ..

+## On Mac

+or on the Mac using [Homebrew]()

     brew install eigen boost ...